 What Is Black Treacle?

-The History of Golden Syrup and Black Treacle
+The History of Black Treacle

-In Britain, the main producer of black treacle (and golden syrup) is sugar refining company, Tate and Lyle.
-The company dates back to 1881 when Abram Lyle built a sugar refinery on the banks of the Thames in East London.
-In 1922, golden syrup received the royal warrant which still appears on the tins today.
+In Britain, the main producer of both black treacle and golden syrup is sugar refining company Tate and Lyle.
+The company dates back to the mid-1800s when Abram Lyle built a sugar refinery on the banks of the Thames river in East London.
+From the very beginning, the lighter-colored golden syrup was packaged and sold in iconic metal tins still used today.
+They featured golden lettering on top of a rich green background.
+In 1922, golden syrup received the Royal Warrant, a mark that shows that the company supplies a product to the royal family, and the mark still appears on the tins today.

 It wasn't until 1950 that the black treacle product was launched by Tate and Lyle with the treacle sold in tins similar to golden syrup ones, only with a red background instead of green.
 Today, more than a million tins leave the East London factory a year and are exported across the globe.

 Treacle is often mentioned in the "Harry Potter" novels, as treacle tart is one of Harry's favorite puddings and sweets.
 However, older Disney fans might recall treacle tarts being used to lure children by the child catcher in Chitty Chitty Bang Bang.
 Through pop culture, treacle was exposed to a worldwide audience, many who had never heard of the sweet sticky syrup.